PostHog/posthog.com/contents/tutorials/revenue.md

 ![Pie Plan Breakdown Image](../images/tutorials/revenue/pie-plan-breakdown.png)

-> **Note:** If you have revenue data in various currencies, or simply want to convert your values to another currency, you can use our [Currency Normalization Plugin](/plugins/currency-normalization) to do so.
+> **Note:** If you have revenue data in various currencies, or simply want to convert your values to another currency, you can use our [Currency Normalizer app](/plugins/currency-normalization) to do so.

 ### Conversion funnels